 At any point, the parties can decide to settle the claim.
 Often, the earlier the parties settle, the more time and money they can save.

 Settling the lawsuit also helps ensure that the victim receives his or her money more quickly since the defendant can appeal the jury’s decision if he or she loses, further delaying the victim receiving compensation.

 Going to Trial

 If the parties cannot reach a settlement, the case proceeds to a trial, where the attorneys for both sides present their clients’ side of the case.
 This includes witness testimony and the presentation of evidence.
 After the trial concludes, the jury deliberates and announces the verdict and extent of damages, if applicable.

 Suffering an injury does not necessarily give you grounds to file a personal injury lawsuit.
 Even if you have a viable claim, these cases are complex and difficult to navigate on your own.

 Fortunately, you have the option of hiring an experienced personal injury lawyer to guide you throughout the legal process.
 An attorney can carefully review your situation to determine if you have a viable claim.
 He or she can then conduct a thorough investigation to compile all of the important evidence.

 Your attorney can also explain each step of the legal process and give you guidance on what you can do to support your claim.

 The experienced personal injury attorneys at our firm have decades of combined experience providing representation to injury victims in a variety of claims.
 We can manage every aspect of your claim and pursue your best interests every step of the way.

-Contact us today to schedule a free, confidential legal consultation with an award-winning personal injury lawyer.
+Contact us today to schedule a free, no-obligation legal consultation with an award-winning personal injury lawyer.